 Sessions are one-to-one and strictly confidential, and with the Worcester peer support team also having links to Keble College, we can put you in touch with a peer supporter from another college if that would make you more comfortable.

-In addition to the listening service, the welfare team also runs weekly sessions of Tea at Three in the Nazrin Shah.
-Traditionally these have taken place at 3pm on a Wednesday (with a second wave of food at 3.45pm), but the day may be set to alternate in order to accommodate more of the JCR body.
-You need not have an issue or a worry at Tea at Three, the welfare team will be present to talk to anyone but many members of the college use Tea at Three simply as a relaxed break from work to meet with friends and enjoy some free snacks!
+In addition to the listening service, the welfare team also runs weekly sessions of Tea at Three in the Memorial Room.
+Traditionally these have taken place at 3pm on a Thursday (with a second wave of food at 3.30pm), but the day may be set to alternate in order to accommodate more of the JCR body.
+You don’t need to bring a worry or a welfare issue to Tea at Three: of course the welfare team will be present to talk to but many members of the college also use Tea at Three as a relaxing break from work to meet with friends and enjoy some free snacks!

-In addition to Tea at Three, welfare intends to put on a few one-off events throughout the year (movie nights, welfare walks etc.).
+In addition to Tea at Three, welfare will put on a few one-off events throughout the year (arts and crafts, welfare walks etc.).

 The Dean Team

-The College Dean, Dr Ben Morgan, has overall responsibility for student welfare.
-The Dean is supported by the Student Welfare Officer, Jo Elliott.
-Jo is also the Disability Coordinator for the College.
+The College Dean, Paul Azzopardi has overall responsibility for student welfare.
+The Dean is supported by the Student Welfare Officer.
 Their contact details are:

 The College Nurse is available at varying times during term for consultation about health matters.
 She is based in Staircase 11, room 4 or she can be contacted by telephone (2)88323 or email firstname.lastname@example.org.

 The only dentist in Oxford currently accepting new patients is Damira Dental, located on the Brookes campus in Headington, although other non NHS dentists are available in the city centre.